 Bus driver appreciation

-I never rode on a school bus route as a child, but I have sent my own children to school on a USD 113 school bus for quite a few years.
-My confidence in the driver’s ability to keep my kids safe was a comfort.
-Bus Driver Appreciation Day is Oct.
-23. So, to the bus drivers of USD 113, my hat is off to you.
-Thank you for serving our children and our district.
+I never rode on a school bus route as a child, but I have sent my own children to school on a USD 113 school bus.
+My confidence in the drivers’ ability to keep my kids safe was a comfort.
+Oct.
+19 was Bus Driver Appreciation Day.
+I appreciate and respect the drivers of USD 113.
+They provide our children and parents with a valuable service.

 All USD 113 drivers are trained in first aid, including CPR.
 Part of their licensing process includes periodic state-sanctioned safe driving lessons.
-Drivers also participate in frequent safety meetings provided by the district.
+Drivers also participate in frequent safety meetings.
 They are cleared by a medical doctor for any health issues that could put students at risk.
 Bus drivers routinely conduct emergency drills that include the practice of evacuation procedures.